bigtoga/Examples/DSci - Python/Pandas/01 - EDA - First Actions/05 - Missing Data - Find, Impute, and Fix.md

 In other words, we don’t have enough information about the data collection methods to identify why it is missing. *MNAR is considered a temporary state* (or perhaps terminal state, more on that later): at some point, with enough time and analysis, the scientists will identify the reasons for the missing data, and will be able to reclassify the missing data as either MAR or MCAR and proceed accordingly.
 - It may sometimes/often be considered a “terminal state” meaning that the scientists remove the missing data/column completely when MNAR is found

+In short, there are reasons that the data is missing but, at this time right now, you don’t know what those reasons are!

 **Examples of MNAR:**
 - Scientists notice random missing data in a temperature probe dataset.
 It initially appears to be MNAR.
 After many hours of research, they actually identify a correlation: when the age of the probe is greater than 3.5 years, the probability of having missing data increase by 10% each six months thereafter.
 However the dataset originally did not contain the id/age of the probe which made it impossible to detect the MCAR relationship in the original data